 Residents who would like to dispute a ticket, can schedule their appeal online.

-Given the need to reduce public gatherings, and in accordance with the town’s Procedure By-law, the following meetings of Council and Committees would be postponed to their next regularly scheduled meeting dates:
+Given the need to reduce public gatherings, and in accordance with the town’s Procedure By-law, the following meetings have been cancelled:

-All recreation and culture registered programs, drop-in programs, services, events and rentals are cancelled effective March 13 at 6 p.m. until further notice.
+All recreation and culture drop-in programs, services, events and rentals are cancelled until further notice.